 The Project Safety Officer is responsible for developing a site-specific occupational hazard training program.
 This program will comply with the CEHNC approved Health and Safety Plan (HSP) for the DDMT site.
-The Project Safety Officer is responsible for providing training to all Parsons ES personnel and Parson's ES subcontractors under Parsons ES H&S supervision that work at OU1 when the intrusive investigation activities are being performed.
+The Project Safety Officer is responsible for providing training to all Parsons ES personnel and Parsons ES subcontractors working at OU1 when the intrusive investigation activities are being performed.
 This training will cover the following topics:

 - Names of personnel responsible for site safety and health.

 - Safe work practices.

 - Site history.

-- · Safety, health, and other hazards at site.
+- Safety, health, and other hazards at site.

 - Work zones and other locations.

-- Emergency procedures, evacuation routes, emergency phone numbers. - Proper use (e.g., donning and doffing) of personal protective equipment. - Safe use of engineering controls and equipment on the site. - Acute effects of compounds at the site. - Ordnance recognition and reporting. - Prohibitions in areas and zones, including: - Site layout, and - Procedures for entry and exit of work areas and zones.
+- Emergency procedures, evacuation routes, emergency phone numbers.

+- Proper use (e.g., donning and doffing) of personal protective equipment.

+- Safe use of engineering controls and equipment on the site.

+- Acute effects of compounds at the site.

+- Ordnance recognition and reporting.

+- Prohibitions in areas and zones, including:

+- Site layout, and

+- Procedures for entry and exit of work areas and zones.